Enixotrophon atanua

 Enixotrophon atanua is a species of sea snail, a marine gastropod mollusk in the family Muricidae, the murex snails or rock snails.

 Description

 The length of the shell attains 26.7 mm.
+The Muricidae family is renowned for its diverse and often elaborate shell morphologies, which are frequently linked to adaptive strategies for predation and habitat specialization.

 Distribution

 This marine species occurs off the Marquesas Islands.